LostCarcosa/Carcosas-Lancer-Macros/README.md

 Filename: polmap_converter_script

 A macro that allows you to quickly create drawings in foundry to denote zones/cover/etc. Use the Political Map Overlay module to actually color the zones, then use this macro to quickly convert them into Foundry drawings.
 Can also convert Political Map Overlay zones into walls & difficult terrain (from Monk's Enhanced Terrain layer module).
 Highly customizable.

+V11 Update: Tentatively seems to work on V11 with no changes necessary.
+Make sure you update your Political Map Overlay module to the V11 compatiable version, but this macro should not require updates.
+Please let me know if errors are encountered.

 ## Quick Combat Builder